lunarphp/lunar/docs/src/installation.md

 ## Search Configuration

-GetCandy uses Laravel Scout for search.
+Lunar uses Laravel Scout for search.
 We have had good success using Meilisearch, although it's entirely up to you which driver you use, as long as it's compatible.

 If you just want to give the wheels a spin, we also ship with a MySQL driver.
 Just bear in mind this is highly restrictive and we do not recommend using this in any production capacity.